 Learn something new every day More Info... by email

 Strengths, Weaknesses, Opportunities, Threats (SWOT) is a business term that indicates one of the methods used for making informed business plans.
-The relationship between SWOT analysis and strategic planning is the fact that SWOT analysis is a tool for planning business strategies.
-That is to say that SWOT analysis allows a company to evaluate itself and its environment with the goal of using the information gathered to make strategic decisions.
+The relationship between SWOT analysis and strategic planning is the fact that SWOT is a tool for planning business strategies.
+This means that it allows a company to evaluate itself and its environment with the goal of using the information gathered to make strategic decisions.

 The combination of SWOT analysis and strategic planning also allows a company to identify threats.
 Some examples of threats to a company include a bad location, stiff competition, and a weak corporate culture.
 Knowledge of the threats will also be included in the strategic plan with a view to finding ways to avoid or overcome them.